March–May 2025 United States attacks in Yemen: Third week (27 March – 2 April)

-1 April

-ISW reported a total of at least 27 airstrikes targeting Houthi forces.
+On 1 April, ISW reported a total of at least 27 airstrikes targeting Houthi forces.
 Al Masirah reported that US carried out 15 strikes in Saada Governorate, including Saada, Maiz district, Sahar district and the Jarban area in Sanhan and Bani Bahlul district.
 United States Central Command said that it targeted Houthi positions.
 Al Masirah also reported that US carried out two strikes on Mount Nab Shuaib in the Bani Matar district.
 US conducted three airstrikes at al Dailami Airbase near Sanaa International Airport and also struck Kamaran island.
 Houthi media also reported airstrikes in Hajjah and Hodeidah.

-2 April

-ISW reported at least 22 airstrikes on 2 April.
+On 2 April, ISW reported at least 22 airstrikes.
 The Associated Press reported that US strikes continued through the night into Wednesday, April 2.
 Houthi forces said that a strike targeted a "water project" in the Mansuriyah district, near Hodeida, killing at least four and wounding more.
 Houthi media also reported US strikes in Saada Governorate.
 Four airstrikes were conducted on Houthi training grounds in Mansuriyah District.
 Airstrikes were also conducted on Hudaydah Port and Kamaran.
 Al-Masirah reported that a US strike in the Ras Issa district of Al-Salif in the Al Hudaydah Governorate killed one person and wounded another person.
 Al-Masirah also reported a US strike in Saada.
-CENTCOM conducted an airstrike on 2 April on al Fazah in Hudaydah Governorate, killing 70 Houthi fighters including many mid-ranking Houthi military and intelligence officials and the al Tuhayta Axis Commander Najib Kashri and the Houthis’ Red Sea Coastal Region Commander Abu Taleb, the whereabouts of the latter remained unknown while the former was confirmed to be killed.
+CENTCOM conducted an airstrike on 2 April on al Fazah in Hudaydah Governorate, killing 70 Houthi fighters including many mid-ranking Houthi military and intelligence officials and the al Tuhayta Axis Commander Najib Kashri and the Houthis' Red Sea Coastal Region Commander Abu Taleb, the whereabouts of the latter remained unknown while the former was confirmed to be killed.

-3 April
+Fourth week (3–9 April 2025)

-ISW reported at least 28 airstrikes targeting Houthi forces and infrastructure.
+On 3 April, ISW reported at least 28 airstrikes targeting Houthi forces and infrastructure.
 Al-Masirah reported that US fighter jets conducted more strikes, including a strike which hit a communications network in Jabal Namah, in the Jablah district of the Ibb Governorate, killing one person.
 It also reported that US forces conducted two strikes in the Kitaf wa Al Boqe'e district, and a strike on the Kahlan area east of Saada.
 Houthi-linked media also reported a US strike on a car in Majz district reportedly killing the personal assistant of Houthi Interior Minister Abdulkarim al Houthi.
 CENTCOM also struck a vehicle carrying Houthi fighters near Saada.
 US forces struck Houthi positions near Taiz Airport.
 Houthis claimed to have destroyed an American MQ-9 Reaper.

-4 April

-ISW reported at least 3 airstrikes conducted by CENTCOM.
-Al-Masirah reported that US figher jets carried out bombings in al-Asayid area of Kitaf wa Al Boqe'e district and in Saada targeting command and control sites.
+On 4 April, ISW reported at least 3 airstrikes conducted by CENTCOM.
+Al-Masirah reported that US fighter jets carried out bombings in al-Asayid area of Kitaf wa Al Boqe'e district and in Saada targeting command and control sites.
 A US airstrike killed a Houthi Police supervisor in Al Hudaydah Governorate.
 CENTCOM conducted at least two airstrikes targeting a Houthi military base in Kahlan.

-The Houthis said that they launched the drone and shot down a Giant Shark F360 reconnaissance drone over Saada Governorate with "a locally made surface-to-air missile”.
+The Houthis said that they launched the drone and shot down a Giant Shark F360 reconnaissance drone over Saada Governorate with "a locally made surface-to-air missile".